 The IGMAC meets annually in a forum to discuss geologic mapping needs and seek regional mapping coordination and opportunities.
 Its primary function is to review and approve long term plans by the ISGS for geologic mapping, as mandated by the USGS National Cooperative Geologic Mapping Program.
 This review is necessary for the ISGS to participate in the STATEMAP program, in which the objective is to establish the geologic framework of areas that are vital to the welfare of the United States.
 Also reviewed are mapping plans within the Great Lakes Geological Mapping Coalition, and other mapping initiatives in the state.

 Isn't Illinois Already Mapped?
 Although geologic mapping has been ongoing in the state since the inception of the ISGS in 1851 and before, much of the state has been mapped only at small scales (large areas and low detail).
 The STATEMAP program focuses on 1:24,000 scale (1”=2000’) mapping.
 This scale is suitable for many kinds of analyses and is a vital guide for higher resolution mapping for particular projects.
 We continually update our available map products:

-- September 10, 2015 Meeting
+- 17 September 2020 Meeting

-- September 11, 2014 Meeting
+- 5 September 2019 Meeting

-- September 12, 2013 Meeting
+- 6 September 2018 Meeting

-- September 6, 2012 Meeting
+- 7 September 2017 Meeting

-- September 8, 2011 Meeting
+- 8 September 2016 Meeting

 - 6 May 1993 Meeting (the first ever?)

 The Committee Members